Git-Forked/Muzzle/README.txt

 Suggested Usage:

 Create a new chat tab for World chat.
-It's recommended to rename this tab to '.', and not pay any attention to this tab.
+It's recommended to rename this tab to 'Unmuzzled', and not pay any attention to this tab.
 Right-click this tab.
 On the menu choose 'Change Filters', and tick on 'World'.

 Create another new tab for Standard.
-It's recommended to rename this tab to 'Main', to signify that this is the tab you will want to read the chat from.
+It's recommended to rename this tab to 'Muzzled', to signify that this is the tab you will want to read the chat from.
 Right-click this tab.
 On the menu choose 'Change Filters', and tick on 'Standard'.